nikita-sharov/docs/applications-for-employment/alten/software-developer-csharp/motivational-letter.md

 > You have a completed technical education (University/University of Applied Sciences) in software development, computer science or equivalent

-I have an incompleted technical education in software development.
+I have an incompleted technical education (University) in software development.

 > Relevant professional experience with C#, preferably with v7+, as well as solid knowledge in DI and IoC and NuGet package management are required for this position